Quafadas/dedav4s/raw_docs/working_chart/intro.md

 All charts are, in the end ... just a case class.
 For a given case class, the plot will _always_ be the same.
 Onen could argue that it is "functional" at that boundary.

-Finally, because we're just producing a chart, there's nothing that says
+Finally, because we're just producing a chart;

-1. Your plot can't be produced via a method defined on some data class itself.
+1. Your plot can be produced via a method defined directly on some data class itself
-1. You have to own the data structure - have a look at the extension methods.
+1. You don't have to own the data structure - have a look at the extension methods.
 The homepage works through an extension method defined on ```Numeric[Iterable]```

+## Visualisation as JSON

+We can easily manipulate JSON objects using [ujson](https://www.lihaoyi.com/post/uJsonfastflexibleandintuitiveJSONforScala.html), and that gives us a lot of flexibility.